reflectline/webstorm_darkpure/README.md

 2. Extract Dark_Pur_DEF.jar archive from the repository and place it in any convenient location on your PC.
 3. Open WebStorm.
 Click the gear icon in the top-right corner → Plugins...
 4. In the Plugins window, click the gear icon → Install Plugin from Disk…
-5. Select the Dark_Pur_DEF.jar file, click Open, and restart WebStorm when prompted.
+5. Select the Dark_Pur_DEF.jar archive, click Open, and restart WebStorm when prompted.

 ## Usage